Experiences with old British cars

 Once the sound of the engine showed that it had started, the starting handle was removed and stored ready for starting the car next time.
 The starting handle was often stored in clips inside the car or clipped under the bonnet.

 Old cars had sturdy ledges on both sides running between bulky front and back wheel mudguards.
 They were called 'running boards', although I have never understood why.
 I suppose they were designed as steps for passengers getting in and out, based on the old horse-drawn coaches which were higher than cars.

 Running boards served as shelves for petrol cans, first-aid cans and holders for spare wheels.
 I also saw running boards used as seats when the cars were parked and as something for joy riders to stand on while cars were moving - a dangerous occupation which would probably not be allowed today.

 The bonnets on most late 40's/early 50's cars consisted of separate halves, so that you could lift up the right-hand-side or the left-hand-side to get to the appropriate part of the engine.

-Sometime in the early 1950s I had a long journey in an old 1930s-type car.
+Sometime in the early 1950s I had a very long journey in an old 1930s-type car.
 I was appalled at how uncomfortable it was!
 It was winter and very cold indeed, and there was no heating.
-I don't think that the car had much in the way of springs or the seats much left in the way of padding, and there were of course no seat belts.
-There were no motorways, so the frequent twists and turns in the road kept throwing me around.
+I don't think that the car had much in the way of springs, or the seats much left in the way of padding, but it certainly had no seat belts.
+As there were no motorways, only twisting and turning country roads, I was seriously thrown about, which was no fault of the driver.
 I felt sick, stiff and cold way before the end of the journey.

 Like many other ordinary families, my father bought our first family car in the late 1950s.
 Such cars were newly manufactured, rather than second hand older ones.